hcientist/OnlinePythonTutor/unsupported-features.md

 Some of these will eventually be supported, but others probably won't, due to implementation challenges and other priorities.

-Email philip@pgbovine.net with more bug reports and use the "Generate shortened link" button to include a URL so that I can reproduce it.
+Email philip@pgbovine.net with more bug reports and use the "Generate shortened link" button to include a URL so that I can reproduce them.

 ### C and C++